determined-ai/determined/docs/cluster-setup-guide/users.rst

 .. _run-as-user:

 *****************************************
- Running tasks as particular agent users
+ Run Tasks as Specific Agent Users
 *****************************************

 If an experiment, notebook, or command task uses the ``bind_mount`` option in its